Mermaid: Folklore of Britain and Ireland

 In another short ballad, "Clerk Colvill" (Child ballad No. 42), the mermaid seduces the title character and foretells his doom.
 It has been surmised that in the original complete version, the man was being penalized for spurning her, though the Scandinavian counterparts that tells the complete story feature an elf-woman or elf queen rather than mermaid.
+In "The Mermaid" (Child ballad 289), her sighting forebodes a vessel's deadly shipwreck.

 Mermaids have been described as able to swim up rivers to freshwater lakes.
 In one story, the Laird of Lorntie went to aid a woman he thought was drowning in a lake near his house; his servant pulled him back, warning that it was a mermaid, and the mermaid screamed at them that she would have killed him if it were not for his servant.
 But mermaids could occasionally be more beneficent; e.g., teaching humans cures for certain diseases.
 Mermen have been described as wilder and uglier than mermaids, with little interest in humans.

 According to legend a mermaid came to the Cornish village of Zennor, where she used to listen to the singing of a chorister, Matthew Trewhella.
 The two fell in love, and Matthew went with the mermaid to her home at Pendour Cove.
 On summer nights, the lovers can be heard singing together.
-The legend, recorded by folklorist William Bottrell, stems from a 15th-century mermaid carving on a wooden bench at the Church of Saint Senara in Zennor.
+The legend, recorded by folklorist William Bottrell, stems from a fifteenth-century mermaid carving on a wooden bench at the Church of Saint Senara in Zennor.
 Some tales raised the question of whether mermaids had immortal souls, answering in the negative.

 In Scottish mythology, a ceasg is a freshwater mermaid, though little beside the term has been preserved in folklore.
 Mermaids from the Isle of Man, known as ben-varrey, are considered more favorable toward humans than those of other regions, with various accounts of assistance, gifts and rewards.
 One story tells of a fisherman who carried a stranded mermaid back into the sea and was rewarded with the location of treasure.
 Another recounts the tale of a baby mermaid who stole a doll from a human little girl, but was rebuked by her mother and sent back to the girl with a gift of a pearl necklace to atone for the theft.
 A third story tells of a fishing family that made regular gifts of apples to a mermaid and was rewarded with prosperity.
 In Irish lore, Lí Ban was a human being transformed into a mermaid.
-After three centuries, when Christianity came to Ireland, she was baptized.
-The Irish mermaid is called merrow in tales such as "Lady of Gollerus" published in the 19th century.
+After three centuries, when Christianity came to Ireland, she was baptised.